 Each Old Masters stain is uniquely formulated to fulfill different functions.
 Read the following descriptions to help you choose the right stain for your project.

 Penetrating Stain is recommended for use on unfinished, interior wood surfaces or surfaces in which the previous finish has been removed.
-Especially recommended for staining unfinished hardwoods such as oak, ash, walnut and mahogany.
+It is especially recommended for staining unfinished hardwoods, such as oak, ash, walnut, and mahogany.

-Wiping Stain can be used on variety of surfaces including unfinished wood, previously finished surfaces, fiberglass, metal and composition surfaces.
-Especially recommended for woods such as pine, birch, maple, poplar and cherry.
-For outdoor use when topcoated with a protective exterior clear finish.
+Wiping Stain can be used on a variety of surfaces, including unfinished wood, previously finished surfaces, fiberglass, metal, and composition surfaces.
+Especially recommended for woods such as pine, birch, maple, poplar, and cherry.

-Gel Stain is specifically formulated for use on nonporous surfaces such as fiberglass, metal and composition surfaces and is also suitable for wood applications.
-Especially recommended for woods such as pine, birch, maple, poplar and cherry.
-Excellent for vertical surfaces.
-For outdoor use when topcoated with a protective exterior clear finish.
+Gel Stain is specifically formulated for use on nonporous surfaces, such as fiberglass, metal, and composition surfaces and is also suitable for wood applications.
+It is especially recommended for woods such as pine, birch, maple, poplar, and cherry.
+Gel Stain is excellent for vertical surfaces.

 Use the following steps for general stain application on properly prepared wood surfaces.

 - Test your stain on a hidden section of the project or on a scrap piece of a similar wood to verify the desired color.